Thyroid: Follicles

+Follicular cells

 The core of a follicle is surrounded by a single layer of follicular cells.
 When stimulated by thyroid stimulating hormone (TSH), these secrete the thyroid hormones T_{3} and T_{4}.
 They do this by transporting and metabolising the thyroglobulin contained in the colloid.
 Follicular cells vary in shape from flat to cuboid to columnar, depending on how active they are.